djotaku/adventofcode/2015/Day_10/README.md

 - Learned about chunk and how it's basically what I had read existed in Haskell (in Haskell it’s the group function).
 In Ruby chunk_while is actually a little more flexible than group (at least as presented in Learn You A Haskell for Great Good!) and can be used to group together sequential items in a list based on all kinds of boolean expressions.
 However, if with the a == b boolean, we get a list that keeps getting new items as long as they equal the previous one .After that it was a matter of putting the size of the list into the output to create the look-and-say pattern.
 Much easier than Python.

 ### Perl

+- Using [Array::Groupby](https://metacpan.org/pod/Array::GroupBy) to achieve the same result as `chunk_while` in Ruby.